jaygazula27/easy-resources-core/README.md

 * Requires Java 11 and Maven 3.
 * To build the project (and run unit tests): `mvn -U clean install`
+* Use the [Publish to Maven Central](https://github.com/jaygazula27/easy-resources-core/actions/workflows/maven-publish.yml) workflow to deploy to maven central.

 ## License